GST FOR BEGINNERS

 The important thing to know – and to continue to remember – is that GST is money that you are collecting ‘on trust’ and it is not yours to spend!
 By having a good accounting system in place, you can watch your cashflow management and ensure you’re not dipping into the GST account to fund your business.

 There are some common conventions regarding pricing.
 Business-to-business goods and service transactions are often quoted exclusive of GST (eg. $1,000 +GST) whereas business-to-consumer transactions are usually GST-inclusive (eg. a washing machine marked $1000 will be priced inclusive of GST, so the actual price is $869.57 + $130.43 GST).
 Make sure you price items and quote for services clearly and appropriately.

 As a franchisee, you’re likely to be involved with GST matters from the very start.
 Your professional advisors will charge GST even before you’ve signed the franchise agreement, the franchise fee will attract GST, and so will most of your other start-up costs.
 Remember, though, that you’ll be able to claim all that GST back on your first GST return.

 The above is designed to give you a brief outline of how GST works and some of the things you need to look out for.
 You can find more information on the IRD website, but the most important thing of all is to consult a franchise-experienced accountant before you register.
 Get it wrong, and it will cost you time and money – get it right, and it need never be a problem.

-This advertorial is taken from Franchise New Zealand magazine Year 24 Issue 2
+See this advertorial on page 33 of Franchise New Zealand magazine Year 26 Issue 2

 Contact details for Franchise Accountants